vovkos/doxyrest/README.rst

 	GENERATE_XML = YES

-	# You may also want to turn the generation of HTML off by setting:
+	# You may also want to turn the generation of HTML off:
 	# GENERATE_HTML = NO

 	# Next, choose the location of the resulting XML database: